TanujDontaraju/Stanford-Code-In-Place/README.md

 It uses the Code In Place IDE, designed to simulate the experience of Visual Studio (VS) for learning purposes.

+These are my projects, so please feel free to use as refrence and guide not a way to cheat and complete the assignment!
+Thank you!

 All Projects ending with "Karel.py" utilizes Karel, robot created by Stanford

 More Information on Karel: https://compedu.stanford.edu/karel-reader/docs/python/en/intro.html